 We cannot emphasize enough the importance of quality.
 With our full-day workshops48 in Germany, we aim to bring together only the best experts from various fields of Web design and development.
 And if these workshops won’t help you get better and smarter, what will?

 Here’s a quick overview of workshops taking place in Berlin and Freiburg in the upcoming weeks:

 Haven’t had enough?
-Check out our full list of Smashing workshops — you won’t be disappointed!
+Check out our full list of Smashing workshops59 — you won’t be disappointed!
 You can also subscribe to the Events List60 to stay updated and find out where the next workshops may take place.
 Who knows, there may be one in your neighbourhood soon! (vf)

 The authors in this newsletter are: Shavaughn Haack (sh), Melanie Lang (ml), Esther Arends (ea), Cosima Mielke (cm), Iris Lješnjanin (il), Kristina Vogt (kv), Vitaly Friedman (vf), Christiane Rosenberger (research), Elja Friedman (tools).

 - 1 http://www.smashingmagazine.com/the-smashing-newsletter/

 - 7 #a1